-Facility owners are required to maintain maps, drawings, diagrams or other records of an underground facility that is abandoned or out-of-service.
+Facility owners are required to maintain maps, drawings, diagrams or other records of an underground facility that is abandoned or out-ofservice.
 It is the facility owner's responsibility to give the excavator any known information about the abandoned facilities location.

-Please refer to this manual under "Excavator Information" for Abandoned Facilities Requirements.
+Please refer to this manual under "Excavator Information" for more detail on the facility operator's responsibilities regarding Abandoned Facilities Requirements.